AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/ChildElements.md

 XmlSchemaManager.ChildElements Method
 =====================================
-AutomationML 2.1 APIGets the SchemaDefinition for all elements, which can be added to the child which is defined with the name of it's parent and the name of itself.
+Gets the SchemaDefinition for all elements, which can be added to the child which is defined with the name of it's parent and the name of itself.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)